SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 Highlights from nanjIyar‘s introduction

-In eighth decad – AzhwAr seeing that emperumAn transformed those who are related to him (AzhwAr) like himself (AzhwAr), but mercifully thinks that “this is not sufficient [even others should be blessed by emperumAn]” and thinks that everyone should be transformed to enjoy emperumAn exclusively.
-AzhwAr became very pleased that emperumAn bestowed his great wealth which is exclusive to him, which includes periya pirAttiyAr (SrI mahAlakshmi), nithyasUris who are all his servitors starting with Adhi SEsha who is his bed, the boundless wealth that cannot be imagined/achieved by even greatly knowledgable brahmA et al, but that which can be achieved easily by holding on to his divine feet.
+In the eighth decad – AzhwAr seeing that emperumAn transformed those who are related to him (AzhwAr) like himself (AzhwAr), mercifully thinks that “this is not sufficient [even others should be blessed by emperumAn]” and thinks that everyone should be transformed to enjoy emperumAn exclusively.
+AzhwAr became very pleased that emperumAn bestowed his great wealth which is exclusive to him, which includes periya pirAttiyAr (SrI mahAlakshmi), nithyasUris who are all his servitors starting with Adhi SEsha who is his bed, the boundless wealth that cannot be imagined/achieved by even greatly knowledgeable brahmA et al, but that which can be achieved easily by holding on to his divine feet.
 This wealth that is attained by mukthas (liberated souls) has no trace of sorrow, fully joyful, having unsurpassed auspiciousness, well manifested for those who enjoy it, without any break and top-most.
 Because SrIman nArAyaNan is sarvESvaran, he has the right to bestow it to anyone who desires it, he bestows the same to AzhwAr and those who are related to him.
-Being pleased with this situation, AzhwAr wanting to help everyone to get the same benefit, explains bhagavAn‘s “mOksha pradhathvam” (ability to liberate others) and his wealth/ability that makes him liberate others, instructs the same to others.
+Being pleased with this situation, AzhwAr desiring to help everyone to get the same benefit, explains bhagavAn‘s “mOksha pradhathvam” (ability to liberate others) and his wealth/ability that makes him liberate others, instructs the same to others.
 But at the end he completes [the decad] saying “I became exclusively enjoying emperumAn unlike these others [who did not become devoted to emperumAn even after hearing these instructions]”.

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction

-In eighth decad – AzhwAr meditates upon emperumAn liberating all those who are related to him and the supremacy of emperumAn which lets him do that, and thinks “the materialistic people cannot miss this opportunity” and instructs them the following aspects:
+In the eighth decad – AzhwAr meditates upon emperumAn liberating all those who are related to him and the supremacy of emperumAn which lets him do that, and thinks “the materialistic people cannot miss this opportunity” and instructs them the following aspects:

 - emperumAn’s ability to control everyone/everything